johnnynunez/gstaichi/hp/add-new-doc/_sources/user_guide/user_guide/getting_started.md.txt

 ## Pre-requisites
 - one of the operating systems described in [Supported systems](./supported_systems.md)
-- a supported Python version installed, and in the PATH
+- a supported Python version installed, and in the PATH, see [Supported systems](./supported_systems.md)
-- a supported GPU
+- a supported GPU, see [Supported systems](./supported_systems.md)

 ## Procedure
 ```